What we know about the victims In Baltimore’s Francis Scott Key Bridge collapse

 In an interview with Honduran newspaper La Prensa, Sandoval’s brother Martin Suazo said in Spanish, “What we’re living is inexplicable.
 We wish it wasn’t real.
 We’re dismayed, especially the agony of not knowing when they’re going to find the body.”

+“We still have faith until this moment, God grant the miracle, it would be beautiful,” Carlos told CNN en Español on Wednesday.
+“We still have hope, I know that time is our worst enemy.”

+The Suazo family are now focusing on having Sandoval’s body found, and if they do, they plan to repatriate the body to Honduras, Carlos said.

-The Honduran Embassy told Mr Suazo that it would work with him to bring his brother’s body back to the country for funeral arrangements.
+The Honduran Embassy told Martin Suazo that it would work with him to bring his brother’s body back to the country for funeral arrangements.

 ‘Hard-working, humble men’